+Hosted by Samira Ahmed

+Sunday 8 February

-St George's Bristol - 17:30 - 14+ - £10 - 32
+St George's Bristol - 17:30 - 15 - £10 - 32

 Few writers have shaped modern comedy like Armando Iannucci, whose fearless, inventive work spans On the Hour, Alan Partridge, The Thick of It, Veep, In the Loop and The Death of Stalin.
-In this special event, he reflects on his career as a writer, director and broadcaster, sharing insights into his inspirations and creative process through clips, anecdotes and discussion, including his recent BBC Radio 4 series Parody or Die.
+In this special event, he reflects on his career as a writer, director and broadcaster, sharing insights into his inspirations and creative process through clips, anecdotes and discussion, including his recent BBC Radio 4 series Strong Message Here.
 Armando will also receive the inaugural Golden Baz Writers Award, celebrating comedy writers who embody the wit, warmth and originality of Barry Cryer.
 A joyous celebration of one of Britain's most brilliant comedy storytellers.